Using the art of science

-Due to my research background and creative experiences I provide input and advice to schools, educators and professionals regarding what I term ‘Creative Education‘.
+Due to my research background and creative experiences I regularly visit schools and deliver what I term, ‘Creative Education‘.
 I think its important to help students with their creative and critical thinking and I demonstrate this by letting them know it’s ok to “colour outside the lines”!
-Below are examples of the different types of ESTEAMME-related activities and advice I have been providing to the education sector across Australia, with further creative collaborations with Educators, Schools & Universities:
+Below are examples of the different types of ESTEAM-related activities and communications I have been carrying out, featuring my creative collaborations with Educators, Schools & Universities:

 - Creative Science